DavidMetzIMT/eit_app/README.md

 `eit_app` is purely python based, it can be installed and run without any difficulty.
 NOT TESTED YET!!!

 ### 2.1 Install global

-NOT TESTED YET!!!

-$ python setup.py build
-$ python setup.py install

 ### 2.2 Install
 ## 3. Run the app

-**Note:** the following images may be outdated due to that the parameters of a EIT algorithm may be changed in different versions of `pyEIT`.
-And it is there in the code, so just run the demo.

 ### 3.1 examples of apps